Reliance Bank Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-My lawyers in London have advised me that no longer have my conveyancing file.
+My conveyancers in London have advised me that they can not locate my conveyancing file.
 To assist with my purchase I took out a mortgage with Reliance Bank.
-Is it case that being on the Reliance Bank conveyancing panel they need to have retained the file for a number of years?
+Is it case that being on the Reliance Bank conveyancing panel they need to have retained the file for a prescribed period?

 It very much depends from lender to lender but many of the Terms and Conditions of Conveyancing Panel Appointment require the file to be held for a period of 6 years.
 That being said we have not seen a copy of the Reliance Bank Conveyancing Panel Terms.
 It might be worth you contacting Reliance Bank directly.